RWE to cut 2,500 jobs in German power generation: source

 DUESSELDORF, Germany (Reuters) - RWE (RWEG.DE), Germany’s No.2 utility, will be cutting some 2,500 jobs in its power generating business in Germany over the next few years, a source familiar with the plans said on Wednesday.

-In addition, RWE is also planning to halve the number of employees at its renewable energy unit Innogy, which currently employs 1,500, German business daily Handelsblatt reported, citing company sources.

-An Innogy spokeswoman confirmed there was a restructuring program underway, but added that most of the employees leaving the unit would continue to work in other parts of RWE.

-Along with peers E.ON (EONGn.DE) and EnBW (EBKG.DE), RWE has been hit hard by a steep drop in wholesale power prices and a boom in renewables that has driven conventional power plants into loss.
-It is seeking to make savings and shed assets.
+RWE, which has been hit hard by a steep drop in wholesale power prices and a boom in renewables that has driven conventional power plants into loss, is seeking to make savings and shed assets.

 One of the leading European energy companies in exploration, production, transport and trading, it could cull 10,000 out of 70,000 current jobs overall, analysts estimate.